 The major concern at the site was the potential for human exposure to lead during normal range operations.
 Because the ranges remain in active use, the main receptors are Marines assigned to range duties.
 Lead exposure can occur if lead-containing dust is inhaled or inadvertently ingested.
 To determine an acceptable soil-lead concentration, the Blood Lead Spreadsheet, Version 6 ("LeadSpread"), developed by the California Environmental Protection Agency, Department of Toxic Substances Control (DTSC), was used.
-The LeadSpread model is an ExcelTM spreadsheet that calculates blood-lead concentrations resulting from five different exposure pathways (dietary intake, drinking water, soil and dust ingestion, inhalation, and dermal contact).
-The spreadsheet also back-calculates a preliminary remediation goal for soil that would result in a blood-lead level of 10 μ g/dL, for a given exposure scenario and for a specific set of input values.
+The LeadSpread model is an Excel spreadsheet that calculates blood-lead concentrations resulting from five different exposure pathways (dietary intake, drinking water, soil and dust ingestion, inhalation, and dermal contact).
+The spreadsheet also back-calculates a preliminary remediation goal for soil that would result in a blood-lead level of 10 $\mu$ g/dL, for a given exposure scenario and for a specific set of input values.

 Site-specific data were used as input values to determine an acceptable soil concentration for an industrial worker (a Marine) exposed to the soil 8 hours/day, 5 days/week.
-The LeadSpread model gave the value of 5,451 μ g/g (mg/kg).
-This value was rounded down to 5,400 mg/kg to provide a conservative soil-processing goal.
+The LeadSpread model gave the value of $5,451 \mu g/g$ (mg/kg).
+This value was rounded down to $5,400 \mu g/kg$ to provide a conservative soil-processing goal.

 When considering range remediation projects, Battelle uses the following logic for selecting the most cost-effective processing technology.
 If the quantity of material is small (e.g., less than 1,000 tons), then the material is simply disposed of in a secured landfill.
 If the quantity of material is large enough for processing to be cost-effective, then physical separation of the particulate lead is the first technology considered.
 If physical separation alone is not able to meet the total metals criteria, then acid leaching is used to further remove lead not susceptible to physical removal.
 After achieving the total metals criteria, the leachable metals criteria, if applicable, must be met.
 It is often necessary to further reduce the total metals concentrations to meet the leachable metals criteria.
-If further leaching is not cost-effective or if the leachable metals criteria.
+If further leaching is not cost-effective or if the leachable metals criteria cannot be met by leaching, then solidification/stabilization is used to meet the leachable metals criteria.
 This logic is the most basic approach used.
 Site-specific conditions and economics must always be considered in the final analysis.